MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/host-groups.md

 1. Select **Fabric** > **Servers** > **All Hosts** > **Create Host Group**.

 2. Type in a group name.
-To create a host group at a specific location in the tree, select and hold the desired parent node, and then select **Create Host Group**.
+To create a host group at a specific location in the tree, right-click the desired parent node, and then select **Create Host Group**.

 After you've created a host group, you can modify the following properties for the group.